5 Steps to Avoid Making Decisions Out of Anger

 The Bible tell us not to sin in our anger (Ephesians 4:26).

-Anger itself is not the sin.
+The important thing to remember is that anger itself is not the sin.
 Even Jesus got angry.
 It’s what we do with or in our anger that causes problems.
 While throwing something new away isn’t a sin, I am also sure that when I do that, I’m not being a good steward of what God has given me.
 I’m certainly not honoring God with my actions.
 Similarly, when I am snippy with my son for “refusing” the gift I bought to help him, I am grieving God.
 By treating my son with contempt, I’m neither demonstrating God’s love nor demonstrating successful communication and relationship skills.
 All because I felt angry.

 Anger Makes Us Make Rash Decisions

 We make rash decisions when we are angry.
 And those rash decisions have consequences.
 The consequence in my example may be limited funds because that money is gone or a bruised relationship with my son if I communicated harshly with him.
+Impulsive decisions always have consequences that live beyond the moment.

 Research from Rice University about how mood affects decision making shows that anger undermines good decisions.
 We are also more likely to make take more risks when we are angry – and that often leads to negative consequences, as well.